-The Greater Colorado Council will refund 100% of paid camp fees if the camp cannot operate due to local, state or federal policies.
+Scouting Colorado will refund 100% of paid camp fees if the camp cannot operate due to local, state or federal policies.
 Individual camper fees may also be refunded if their immediate family is affected by COVID-19 and are unable to participate in the camp program.
 Documentation must be provided.
-A \$250 Unit Registration Fee is non-refundable.
-All cancellations are based on a per person basis and are subject to the following guidelines:
+All other cancellations will forfeit their \$250.00 registration fee and are subject to the following guidelines:

-- 31 days or more to check in: All paid fees.

-- 21-30 days before check-in: 50% refund

-- 0-20 days before check-in: 0% refund
+- 31 days or more to check in: All paid fees less registration fee - 21-30 days before check-in: 50% refund less registration fee - 0-20 days before check-in: 0% refund

 Any cancellation made after the 20-day before scheduled attendance of camp will not receive a refund unless documentation is provided by a medical doctor, or there has been a death in the family.
-All cancellations will be charged a processing fee of 5% of your total refund.
 Only Scoutmasters and the Camp Contact may request refunds.
 All refunds will be paid to the person who made the payment.
-All refund requests should be submitted in writing to Jolynne Conrad.
+All refund requests should be submitted in writing to JoLynne Conrad.
 All refunds are subject to Camp Director approval.